20kdc/reimagined-pancake/Reference/2_Classes/Sprite.md

 ## getset ox = Fixnum

-The X origin for rotation.
+The X origin for rotation, but also probably moves the sprite left.
 Defaults to 0.

 *No Chapter*

 ## getset oy = Fixnum

-The Y origin for rotation.
+The Y origin for rotation, but also probably moves the sprite up.
 Defaults to 0.

-*No Chapter*
+*Chapter 5*

 ## getset zoom\_x = Float

 Zoom X, where 1.0 is unmodified.
 Defaults to 1.0.

-*No Chapter*
+*Chapter 5*

 ## getset zoom\_y = Float